9 ‘Harmless’ Phrases That Hurt Kids More Than You Think

 6. I don’t know.

 Baron says it’s important to acknowledge when you truly don’t know the answer to a question, but phrasing it this way doesn’t allow room for growth.
 More than that, this backfires on parents as he says it’s why our kids and teens end up defaulting to “I don’t know” when they want to avoid answering questions.
-“It’s better to say that’s a good question, followed by, ‘I will find out the answer or look for an answer,’” says Baron.
+“It’s better to say ‘That’s a good question,’ followed by, ‘I will find out the answer or look for an answer,’” Baron says.

 7. You’re so smart!